 Easy, medium, and hard levels are denoted by indices 1, 2, and 3.
 Experiments are denoted as $n$-$k$ for $n$ objects in the scene with difficulty level $k$.
-Due to a large number of trials, timeout is chosen as 250s for 5 objects; 350s, 400s, and 450s for 8-1, 8-2, and 8-3; and 500s, 600s, and 700s for 11-1, 11-2 and 11-3.
-It increases linearly as the difficulty level increases.
-Each trial is considered a success if all objects are reconstructed before the timeout and failed otherwise.
-For random and greedy algorithms, even when all objects are reconstructed, there is still a large space of occlusion in the scene unrevealed.
-Instead, our algorithm fully explores the environment at termination in most trails, which is illustrated in the remaining occlusion volume shown in Fig. \ref{fig:exp-performance}.
-Beyond that, experiments also include YCB objects \cite{calli2015ycb} obtained from \cite{liu2021ocrtoc} with 5 or 8 random objects.
+Due to a large number of trials, the timeout is chosen to be 250s for 5 objects; 350s, 400s, and 450s for 8-1, 8-2, and 8-3; and 500s, 600s, and 700s for 11-1, 11-2 and 11-3.
+In particular, it increases linearly as the difficulty level increases.
+Each trial is considered a success if all objects are reconstructed before timeout and failure otherwise.
+The random and greedy algorithms fail to reveal the occlusion volume even when all objects are reconstructed.
+In contrast, the proposed algorithm fully explores the environment at termination in most trails, which is illustrated in the remaining occlusion volume shown in Fig. \ref{fig:exp-performance}.
+Experiments also include YCB objects \cite{calli2015ycb} obtained from prior work \cite{liu2021ocrtoc} with 5 or 8 random objects.
 As the objects are larger than objects in simple geometry experiments, the scene with 11 objects is more cluttered and harder to solve, taking significantly more time.
 Hence YCB experiments with 11 objects are omitted and left for future work after the system is optimized.
-Each number of objects has 10 instances, and each instance is run for 5 trials\footnote{Code and videos can be found at \url{https://sites.google.com/scarletmail.rutgers.edu/occlusion-manipulation}.}.
-All experiments are run on an AMD Ryzen 7 5800X 8-Core Processor with 31.2GB memory.
+For each number of objects, there are 10 instances, and each instance is executed for 5 trials\footnote{Code and videos: \url{sites.google.com/scarletmail.rutgers.edu/occlusion-manipulation}.}.
+All experiments were executed on an AMD Ryzen 7 5800X 8-Core Processor with 31.2GB memory.